 Enjoy in Apple Music: ♫ Mr. Tambourine Man ♫

 If you are the fans of Bob Dylan, you may have already downloaded these best and classic songs from Apple Music.
 But in order to keep them on your cell phone or computer forever or even collect these tracks on your music devices like iPod, MP3 player or burn them to CD, you also need NoteBurner Apple Music Converter.
-It will help you convert them to MP3, WAV, AAC, FLAC and the ID Tags information will be preserved at the same time, so that you can enjoy Bob Dylan's tracks offline and keep them forever without any limitations.
+It will help you convert them to MP3, AAC, FLAC, AIFF, or WAV, and the ID Tags information will be preserved at the same time, so that you can enjoy Bob Dylan's tracks offline and keep them forever without any limitations.